MPL 6x6x6 / N38 - neodymium magnet

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.

-Dust and powder from neodymium magnets are highly flammable.
+Dust and powder from neodymium magnets are flammable.

-Do not attempt to drill into neodymium magnets.
-Mechanical processing is also not recommended.
+Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-In order for you to know how powerful neodymium magnets are and why they are so dangerous, see the article - Dangerous powerful neodymium magnets.
+To show why neodymium magnets are so dangerous, see the article - How very dangerous are powerful neodymium magnets?.